oculus-samples/Unity-Discover/README.md

 This project was built using the [Unity engine](https://unity.com/) with [Photon Fusion](https://doc.photonengine.com/fusion/current/getting-started/fusion-intro).

-You will be able to test the game out on [AppLab - Discover](https://www.oculus.com/experiences/quest/7041851792509764/).
+You will be able to test the game out on [Meta Horizon Store - Discover](https://www.meta.com/experiences/discover/7041851792509764/).

 ## Project Description